yachielab/QUEEN/README.md

 #### Example code 2: Create a QUEEN class object (sticky-end)
 The left and right values separated by `"/"` show the top and bottom strand sequences of the generating `QUEEN_object`, respectively.
 The top strand sequence is provided in the 5’-to-3’ direction from left to right, whereas the bottom strand sequence is provided in the 3′-to-5′ direction from left to right.
 Single-stranded regions can be provided by `"-"` for the corresponding nucleotide positions on the opposite strands.
 A:T and G:C base-pairing rule is required between the two strings except for the single-stranded positions.
+(Expected runtime: less than 1 sec.)

 **Source code**
 ```python